 The IRIX system runs the lp proxy (lp-gw) as a daemon listening for requests on the standard printer port (515).
 When the firewall receives requests for services on this port, the lp proxy checks its configuration information (in the netperm-table file) and determines whether the initiating host has permission to use lp.
 If the host has permission, the proxy logs the transaction and passes the request to the outside host.
-The lp-gw remains active until either side closes the connection.
+The lp-gw remains active until either side closes the connection or the proxy times-out the connection.